leenasohail/PhysiGym/man/HOWTO_physigym.md

 ## How to fetch the latest version from this PhysiCell user project into this source code repository

-1. Save the project in the PhysiCell foler:
+1. Save the project in the PhysiCell folder:
 ```bash
 cd path/to/PhysiCell
 make save PROJ=physigym